 Trigger finger often occurs in patients who use their fingers and hands in the same repetitive motions of their fingers over a long period of time.
-The surgeons at Plastic Surgery Associates of Lafayette offer surgical and non-surgical treatments to patients in Lafayette, LA, who suffer from trigger finger
+Darrell L. Henderson, MD offers surgical and non-surgical treatments to patients in Lafayette, LA, who suffer from trigger finger

 Trigger finger is a condition that causes your finger to snap or pop when you try to straighten your finger.
 The condition is caused by irritation of the tendon that extends from your forearm into your hand and fingers.
 The irritation causes the tendon to become thick and small nodules may also develop.
 As this happens, the tendon is unable to easily pass through the sheath.
 The popping and snapping of trigger finger is actually the tendon getting stuck in the sheath and then breaking free.